yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >
 {: .question}

-We're now going to re-run {% icon galaxy-refresh %} the tool that extracts information from our GTF file.
+We're now going to re-run {% icon galaxy-refresh %} the tool that extracts information from our GTF file, but extract gene information instead of transcript information.

 > <hands-on-title>Generate gene information</hands-on-title>
 >
 > 1. {% tool [GTF2GeneList](toolshed.g2.bx.psu.edu/repos/ebi-gxa/gtf2gene_list/_ensembl_gtf2gene_list/1.52.0+galaxy0) %} with the following parameters:
 >    - *"Feature type for which to derive annotation"*: `gene`
 >    - *"Field to place first in output table"*: `gene_id`
->    - *"Suppress header line in output?"*: `Yes`
+>    - *"Suppress header line in output?"*: {% icon galaxy-toggle %} `Yes`
 >    - *"Comma-separated list of field names to extract from the GTF (default: use all fields)"*: `gene_id,gene_name,mito`
->    - *"Append version to transcript identifiers?"*: `Yes`
+>    - *"Append version to transcript identifiers?"*: {% icon galaxy-toggle %} `Yes`
->    - *"Flag mitochondrial features?"*: `Yes` - note, this will auto-fill a bunch of acronyms for searching in the GTF for mitochondrial associated genes.
+>    - *"Flag mitochondrial features?"*: {% icon galaxy-toggle %} `Yes` - note, this will auto-fill a bunch of acronyms for searching in the GTF for mitochondrial associated genes.
 This is good!
->    - *"Filter the cDNA file to match the annotations?"*: `No` - we don't need to, we're done with the FASTA!
+>    - *"Filter the cDNA file to match the annotations?"*: {% icon galaxy-toggle %} `No` - we don't need to, we're done with the FASTA!
+>
 > 2. Check that the output file type is `tabular`.
 If not, change the file type by clicking the 'Edit attributes'{% icon galaxy-pencil %} on the dataset in the history (as if you were renaming the file.)
 Then click `Datatypes` and type in `tabular`.
 Click `Change datatype`.)
+>
-> 2. Rename {% icon galaxy-pencil %} the annotation table to `Gene Information`
+> 3. Rename {% icon galaxy-pencil %} the annotation table to `Gene_Information`
+>
 {: .hands_on}

 Inspect {% icon galaxy-eye %} the **Gene Information** object in the history.
 Now you have made a new key for gene_id, with gene name and a column of mitochondrial information (false = not mitochondrial, true = mitochondrial).
 We need to add this information into the salmonKallistoMtxTo10x output 'Gene table'.
 But we need to keep 'Gene table' in the same order, since it is referenced in the 'Matrix table' by row.